fredeil/appcenter-scripts/README.md

 So if you want to manipulate your `Info.plist` file you have to call `$APPCENTER_SOURCE_DIRECTORY/MyApp/MyApp.iOS/Info.plist`, and if you want to manipulate your Android manifest you have to call `$APPCENTER_SOURCE_DIRECTORY/MyApp/MyApp.Droid/Properties/AndroidManifest.xml`.

-## Webhooks
+## App Center Webhooks

-I found that there is no documentation on the payload of the "New Release Webhook", so here it is:
+I found that there is no documentation on the payload of the "New Release Webhook", so here it is (Android):
 ```json
 {
   "app_name": "my-app-droid",